randomxusr/Linux-Scripts/README.md

 - Public and Private IP
 - Outut of hostnamectl

-In order for net-matrix to display without issues; you must ensure that it's installed on your system, along with the appropriate fonts.
-Please refer to your distribution for installation details of net-matrix.
+In order for neo-matrix to display without issues; you must ensure that it's installed on your system, along with the appropriate fonts.
+Please refer to your distribution for installation details of neo-matrix.

 As always, to run the script do chmod +x MatrixInfo.sh